GenbuProject/Mastodon-Material/docs/customization_guide.md

 - **Host the font on your server**

   Set `$icon-font-source` value as `self`.
-Then, download font file from [official font repository](https://raw.githubusercontent.com/google/material-design-icons/master/iconfont/MaterialIcons-Regular.woff2) and put `MaterialIcons-Regular.woff2` file into `/mastodon/app/javascript/fonts`.
+Then, download font file from [official font repository](https://github.com/google/material-design-icons/tree/master/font) and put `MaterialIcons-Regular.woff2` file into `/mastodon/app/javascript/fonts`.

+### Change icon fonts style

+The icon fonts have 5 styles, Filled, Outlined, Rounded, Two-Tone and Sharp.
+You can check how they look in [Icons - Material Design](https://material.io/resources/icons/).
+Edit `// Material Icon style settings` section to change it.
+The default style is Filled.

 ## Plugins